 If you haven’t already, read this great book entitled: The Fear Index (thriller by Robert Harris).
 Though fiction, it illustrates the use of a machine learning tool using algorithms to help a hedge fund company generate billions for its investors.

 The use of AI is not without fault.
 It can also lead to costly system-generated errors like the trading error a few years at Goldman Sachs cost the firm $100 million and other cases.

 Other use cases

-It can still, on a ‘micro’ level, help free human capital (individuals) from PC-related issues like stress, headaches, backaches and lack of time spent with family and friends can be a thing of the past.
+It can still, on a ‘micro’ level, help free human capital (individuals) from PC-related issues.
+So things like having stress, headaches, backaches, and lack of time spent with family and friends can be a thing of the past.

 In the industrial and manufacturing sectors, the advent of AI and automation creates even more of a fear and a concern due to the numbers (staffing) of redundancies it could pose when broadly introduced.

-But this would require careful planning to ensure that those blue-collars ‘replaced’, are compensated.
+But this would require careful planning to ensure the blue-collars that are ‘replaced’, are compensated.
 More so, they would need to be incorporated into different areas of businesses.

 Limits of robotics

-We can, as a result, deal with inter-personal jobs that require more empathy like in a Callcenter for instance.
+We can, as a result, deal with inter-personal jobs that require more empathy like in customer and social service.

 Human resources or getting into corporate social responsibility (CSI) projects that reach out to communities.